prataprc/pitch-caserust/PITCHME.md

 @snapend

 @snap[mt20 size-80 fragment]
-With micro-chips having -
+With micro-chips -
 @snapend
 @ul[size-80]
-* 1/3rd of the transistors.
+* Having 1/3rd of the transistors.
-* running at 1/3rd clock rate.
+* With 1/3rd of the memory
-* 1/3rd of the memory
+* Running at 1/3rd clock rate.
 @ulend

 @snap[size-80 fragment]